Skip to Content

 • living separately

-• confinement in a mental hospital.
+• confinement in a mental hospital

-How is Property Divided in a Texas Divorce?
+Property Division in a Texas Divorce

 Texas is a community property state, which means that all marital property is divided equally between the spouses.
 However, "just and right" division does not necessarily mean a 50/50 split; instead, it means a fair division based on various factors, including each spouse's earning capacity, education, and health.
+The court's decision will also consider the nature of debts incurred during the marriage and whether any property should be considered separate property, not subject to division.
+Strategic preparation and proper documentation can significantly influence the outcomes of property division in a divorce settlement.

 Understanding Divorce in Denton County